anishbh/xplorer-dashboard/README.md

 ```
 3. Set the correct PI_IP of Raspberry Pi in `dashboard/src/utils/constants.ts`

-4. Run the server.
-Might have issues on chrome so use Safari / another browser
+4. Run the server and view on `http://localhost:3000`.
+Might have issues on Chrome so use Safari / another browser
 ```
 npm run dev
 ```